 Tiritiri Matangi Island is a bird sanctuary.
 For a small amount you can join a bird tour that is operated by volunteers.
 We learned so much and are now able to name different birds when hiking, which makes it even more enjoyable.

-If you enjoy volcanoes and geothermal activities like me, you might also like what awesome things there are to do in Rotorua.
+If you’re like me and LOVE volcanoes and geothermal activities, you might also like what awesome things there are to do in Rotorua.